-I would constantly feel the Guru’s (The Teaching Principle of God) presence in my life.
+I would constantly feel the God’s presence in my life.
 There was an innate understanding and acceptance that everything happens as He desires it to happen.
 I would tell my parents not to get overly attached to me and that my suffering could be due to my destiny that I have to endure.
 All these events did not affect my spiritual practice.
 It went on regularly due to God’s grace.”

 4. Diagnosis of Anupama’s hair loss

 When she lost all her hair, she met with Ravindra Salokhe, a seeker with advanced sixth sense (ESP) from the subtle-perception department of SSRF.
 He diagnosed that the root cause of the problem was due to a ghost (demon, devil, negative energy etc.).
 The ghost (demon, devil, negative energy etc.) was trying to discourage her from doing any spiritual practice.